 Cilpajodi is located in a very remote area of Odisha, the poorest state in India.
 It is part of a tribal, agrarian community, where almost everyone works in the fields, and four out of five families live on less than $1 a day.
 Living conditions are very primitive with a lack of basic knowledge of hygiene, healthy habits and medical care.
-Education is not considered important, and many of the children don’t attend school, which is offered through 8th grade.
+Education is not considered important, and many of the children don’t attend school, although it is offered through 8th grade.
 Consequently, most people are illiterate.
 We began our ministry in Cilpajodi in 2012, recognizing the extreme needs of the community and specifically the children in that community.
 As we strive to bring the people in this community into a more modern age by emphasizing the importance of education and literacy, as well as teaching them healthier ways of living, it is important that we also maintain and honor the rich culture and heritage of the people in this area

 Hold the Hand of a Child in Need

 Unique Community Parnerships

 The Cilpajodi and Dholdholi Child and Mother Care Centres were started by Godfrey Rajkumar, a Bethania Kids employee who was a traveling pastor in his younger life.
 Serving the remote villages in Odisha, Godfrey brought the love of Christ to Cilpajodi and Dholdholi and wanted to establish centers to help local families.
 A unique aspect of the Bethania Kids ministry in Odisha is its acceptance in the long-established and tight-knit tribal communities, where changes are met with resistance.
 Improved attitudes and ways of living can only be achieved through the building of relationships and trust.
 Daily visits by staff to the houses of the children in our care centers are effecting positive changes in family life and conduct.
 Parents are following the examples of their children by bathing regularly, wearing clean clothes and caring for themselves.
 The mothers who attend the center are now sharing their sorrows as well as their joys with the staff, demonstrating the bond of trust that has been established.